Cosgrove, Northamptonshire: Grand Union Canal

 This Buckingham branch froze more quickly and solidly than either the River Ouse or the main canal.
 This was noticed not only by skaters from miles around, but also by the owner of Cosgrove Hall, who in about 1820 built an ice-house half-way between the canal and the Hall.
 The ice house was constructed rather like a stone windmill, with very thick walls but, unlike the windmill, the ice house has its greater part below the level of the surrounding field.
 Into the ice house, every winter from 1820 until the 1900s, ice cut from the canal would be stored and packed around with straw.
 By this method it kept until the following spring and summer, when it would be sold to local fishmongers, butchers and others in the days before refrigeration.
 In recent years it has become derelict, but it was the last remaining in Buckinghamshire and one of the very few left in England.

-For the past 200 years life in the village has been affected by the building of the canal and then later by the railway, now the West Coast Main Line.
-For a while the village was a very busy trading centre, with iron tracks at the canal wharf still evident, but in more recent years, with the advent of motorways and other means of transportation, life and business in the village has slowed down again.
-The traders have gone, and the village has returned to its natural, rural charm like much of Northamptonshire life.
+For the past 200 years life in the village has been affected by the presence of the canal.
+For a while the village was a very busy trading centre, with iron tracks at the canal wharf still evident, but as traffic moved to the railway (now the West Coast Main Line) and roads improved, life and business in the village slowed down again.
+However, modern use of the canal and its towpath for leisure and tourism has brought new vigour.